electron/electronjs.org-old/data/blog/electron-6-0.md

 ## What's New

-This is the first Electron stable release to ever release on the *same day* as [Chrome stable](https://www.chromestatus.com/features/schedule) 🎉
+This is the first Electron stable release to ever release on the *same day* as the corresponding [Chrome stable](https://www.chromestatus.com/features/schedule) 🎉

 Much of Electron's functionality is provided by the core components of Chromium, Node.js, and V8.
 Electron keeps up-to-date with these projects to provide our users with new JavaScript features, performance improvements, and security fixes.
 Each of these packages has a major version bump in Electron 6:

-- Chromium `76.0.3809.77`
+- Chromium `76.0.3809.80`
   - [New in 74](https://developers.google.com/web/updates/2019/04/nic74)
   - [New in 75](https://developers.google.com/web/updates/2019/06/nic75)
   - [New in 76](https://developers.google.com/web/updates/tags/chrome76)